 Any organization that already has an IPS should consider implementing a WAF to complement the security solution.

 Web application firewall benefits and concluding thoughts

-Web application firewalls provide an intelligent response, based on web security settings, to potential threats that can impact your network.
-WAFs are designed to help protect your network from potential threats that have yet to be identified, which means that implementing this solution can protect your organization from 0-day threats, security vulnerabilities, SQL injections, cross-site scripting attacks, and other types of threats.
+Web application firewalls provide an intelligent response (based on web security settings) to potential threats that can impact your network.
+WAFs are designed to help protect your network from potential threats that have yet to be identified, which means that implementing this solution can save your organization from zero-day threats, security vulnerabilities, SQL injections, cross-site scripting attacks, and other types of threats.

 Well-developed WAFs also engage in mitigation actions when bot attacks or excessive traffic events occur.
 WAF will keep "clean" application traffic while simultaneously defending all the malicious data flows.